-Other nonoperating income and expenses, net, are comprised generally of interest income, foreign currency transaction gains and losses, and net equity earnings from nonconsolidated investments.
-Consolidated other nonoperating income and expenses, net, was income of \$21.4 million, \$10.7 million and \$0.4 million in 2016, 2015 and 2014, respectively.
-The higher income in 2016 was due to the remeasurement of an interest held in a joint venture, gains on foreign currency transactions and increased earnings from nonconsolidated investments.
-The higher income in 2015 over 2014 was primarily due to increased earnings from nonconsolidated investments.
+Other nonoperating income and expenses, net, are comprised generally of interest income; foreign currency transaction gains and losses; pension and postretirement benefit cost, excluding service cost; and net equity earnings from nonconsolidated investments.
+Consolidated other nonoperating income and expenses, net, was income of \$11.4 million, expense of \$4.1 million and expense of \$11.7 million in 2016, 2015 and 2014, respectively.
+The income in 2016 was due to the remeasurement of an interest held in a joint venture, gains on foreign currency transactions and increased earnings from nonconsolidated investments.
+The decline in expense in 2015 over 2014 was primarily due to increased earnings from nonconsolidated investments.